 Not Human Subject Research Self-Determination

 Not Human Subject Research (NHSR) Self-Determination The UCI IRB allows NHSR Self-Determination (i.e., IRB review not required) for activities that are not research, or for research that does not involve a human subjects.
-Definition of Human Subjects Research Human subjects research is any research or clinical investigation that involves human subjects.
-Investigators conducting human subjects…
+Registration Process When an activity is not human subject research, IRB approval is not required and will not be provided.
+Instead, the…

 Read More